Rima Pipoyan: Professional activity

-Pipoyan is one of the first Armenian based choreographers who managed to represent Armenia abroad with her choreographic works.
+Pipoyan is one of the first Armenian based choreographers who managed to represent her choreographic works and stage performances abroad.
 Since 2013 the choreographic works of Pipoyan started appearing in different dance festivals and contests, she started receiving invitations and collaborative proposals from foreign countries as a choreographer and dancer.

 In 2013 she received an invitation from South Caucasus Contemporary Dance and Experimental Art Festival in Tbilisi to stage a dance performance.
 The festival was initiated and organized by the Swiss Agency for Development and Cooperation and "Platform for Changes”.
 In the frame of the festival Pipoyan has created "La Vita Nuova" modern dance performance based on Variations on Dante Alighieri's "New Life" and on the music by Philip Glass.
 The world premier of the performance was held at the "Royal district" theater in Tbilisi 2013.

 In 2015 with the support of the South Caucasus Contemporary Dance and Experimental Art Festival and with The Ministry of Culture of Armenia Pipoyan staged a repertory modern ballet performance "Sinful passions" at Armenian National Academic Theatre of Opera and Ballet.

 The modern ballet performance on the symphonies by L.V.
 Beethoven's was based on the life story of the Princess Tarakanova.
 The libretto for the ballet was written by Pipoyan and the character of the Princess Tarakanova was embodied by the Honored Artist of Armenia and the principal ballet dancer of the Armenian National Academic Theatre of Opera and Ballet Maria Divanyan.

 In 2016–2017 Pipoyan was a fellowship holder as a choreographer at the Academy of Arts in Berlin (German: Akademie der Künste).
 During the year of her artistic residency in Berlin Pipoyan collaborated with various artists: painters, composers, architectures, designers etc., and organized "open doors" presentation days at the academy where she had appeared as a dancer and choreographer.